leob03/motion_retargeting/README.md

 ## Prerequisites

-- **Blender:** Compatible with Blender 2.8 and above (please check for specific version requirements).
+- **Blender:** Compatible with Blender 3.x and above.
 - **Auto-Rig Pro:** This add-on requires Auto-Rig Pro to be installed and activated.
-Purchase and download it from [Blender Market](https://blendermarket.com/products/auto-rig-pro).
+Purchase and download it from [Blender Market](https://blendermarket.com/products/auto-rig-pro). we use ARP 3.69.
-- **Python:** Uses Blender’s bundled Python environment.
+- **Python:** Uses Blender’s bundled Python environment bpy for Python 3.10.

 ---